 B. Use real-world problems or examples (Scholastic)

 One of the challenges that teachers can face when building STEM learning activities is finding a way to keep students interested.
-Educators can help increase engagement in these lessons by using real-world examples.
+Educators can help increase engagement within these lessons by using real-world examples.
 If a lesson is focused on engineering, a teacher could instruct students to build a replica of something that exists or operates outside the classroom.
 If an activity is scientific in nature, it could be based around a current scientific conflict or issue that is impacting the world at large.
-Christy Crawford, writer for Scholastic, says that for teachers, “cross-curricular project-based learning will mean more planning on your part, but more meaningful, real-world connections for your students.”
+Christy Crawford, a writer for Scholastic, says that for teachers, “cross-curricular project-based learning will mean more planning on your part, but more meaningful, real-world connections for your students.”